benignware-labs/wp-oembed-extensions/README.md

 The OEmbed Widget lets you add an OEmbed-URL to your sidebars.
 It takes an option `oembed` which is passed as attributes to the `oembed_html`-filter.
-Adds a provider-based css class for custom styling.
+Adds a provider-based css class that allows for custom styling.

 ## OEmbed Params